-School bus drivers, who are trusted with the safety of your kids, must follow certain rules in order to ensure the safety of the children he or she is driving.
+School bus drivers, who are trusted with the safety of your kids, must follow Illinois school bus laws in order to ensure the safety of the children he or she is driving.
 The first safety law a school bus driver must follow, codified as 625 ILCS 5/11-1415, is that he or she shall only stop on the right side of the highway to load and discharge passengers.

 If a school bus is set to travel across any railroad crossings, Illinois law requires that the bus driver pull over to the right and come to a complete stop between fifteen and fifty feet of the railroad.
 The bus driver is then required to display the flashing hazard lights, open their window, and look and listen for any incoming train.
 Once the school bus driver has ensured that the crossing will be safe, they will proceed across the tracks.

 If a school bus stops on a two-lane roadway, it should extend the stop sign arm and have red flashing lights.
 A school bus with red flashing lights and a stop sign signals to other drivers exactly that: STOP.
 This is not a suggestion and the law requires that all vehicles in both lanes of travel to stop.
-Drivers should be stopping at least 20 feet away from the school bus.
-This allows for your child to cross the road safely and quickly.
+Passing a school bus is prohibited.

-Injuries and the School Bus
+Injuries and School Buses

 What You Can Do If Your Child Is Injured in an Accident Involving a School Bus

-If your child was unfortunately injured in an incident that involved a school bus, you may be wondering what you could do to seek justice.
+If your child was injured in an incident that involved a school bus, you may be wondering what you can do to seek justice.
 If the bus driver failed to properly stop, use safety signals and hazard lights, or obey traffic signs, these may be grounds for you to receive compensation for the injuries your child sustained.

 School Bus Drivers and the Use of Technology

 While technology, such as GPS systems and smartphones, has changed the way we drive, school bus drivers are not legally permitted to use their phones or other telecommunication devices while operating a school bus.
-According to ILCS Chapter 5 Section 12-813.1, school bus drivers must have access to a phone or two-way radio while they possess control of the bus.
+According to ILCS Chapter 5 Section 12-813.1, school bus drivers must have access to a phone or two-way radio while in control of the bus.
 To use the phone to report an emergency or mechanical breakdown of the bus, the bus driver must park the bus first.